AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 Like I have mentioned before, typical procedural programming does not allow class-level (struct-level) encapsulation, but only module-level encapsulation.
-This means *the data in the structs that the interfaces expects the users to pass in can be changed by the user*.
+This means *the data in the structs that the interface expects the users to pass in can be changed by the user*.

 An example: assume we had a type that represents a dynamically allocated fixed-size buffer.
 The code could be something like this: